 I. Contact Information

 Name:

-Address:

-City: Zip:
+City:

-Home Phone:
+Home Phone: Work or Cell Phone:

 II.
 Complainant

-You are filing this compl aint on behalf of
+You are filing this complaint on behalf of

-□ Parent/Guardian 🗆 Pupil \Box Witness to the Incident □ Other
+\square Witness to the Incident \square Other

 III.
-School Informatio n
+School Information

 School Name:

+Principal's Name:

 Teacher's Name:

 IV.
 Basis of Complaint

-Please check the following box(es), based on the type(s) of discrimination, harassment, intimidation, and bullying you experienced:
+Please check the following box(es), based of and bullying you experienced: on the type(s) of discrimination, harassment, intimidation,

-- □ Age

-- □ Ancestry

-- □ Disability

-- □ Ethnic Group Identification

-- □ Gender Expression

-- □ Gender Identity

-- Gender

-- □ Nationality
+□ Age □ Nationality

-- □ National Origin
+□ Ancestry ☐ National Origin

-- □ Race or Ethnicity
+□ Color ☐ Race or Ethnicity

-- □ Religion
+☐ Disability □ Religion

+☐ Ethnic Group Identification □ Sex

-- □ Sexual Harassment (Title IX)
+☐ Gender Expression ☐ Sexual Harassment (Title IX)

-- □ Sexual Orientation
+☐ Gender Identity ☐ Sexual Orientation

-- Association with any of these actual or perceived characteristics
+□ Gender ☐ Association with any of these actual or perceived characteristics

-Violation of federal or state law or regulations governing the following:

-- □ Adult Education

-- □ Consolidated Categorical Aid Programs

-- □ Migrant Education

-- Career Technical and Technical Education and Career Technical and Technical Training Programs

-- Child Care and Development Programs

-Child Nutrition Programs

-- □ Special Education Programs
+Violation of federal or state law or regulations governin ☐ Adult Education ☐ Consolidated Categorical Aid Programs ☐ Migrant Education ☐ Career Technical and Technical Education and Career Technical and Technical Training Programs ng the following: Child Care and Development Programs Child Nutrition Programs Special Education Programs Pupil Fees Local Control Funding Formula Local Control Accountability Plan

-- □ Pupil Fees

-- □ Local Control Funding Formula

-- □ Local Control Accountability Plan

 V. Details of Complaint

 Please answer the following questions to the best of your ability.
 Attach additional sheets of paper if you need more space.

 Please describe the type of incident(s) you experienced that led to this complaint, in as much detail as possible, including all dates and times when the incident(s) occurred or when the allege acts first came to your attention and location(s) where the incident(s) occurred:

 List the individuals involved in the incident(s) complaint of:

 List any witnesses to the incident(s):

 What steps, if any, have you taken to resolve this issue before filing a complaint?

-Signature of person filing complaint
+Signature of person filing complaint Date

 Office Use Only:

 Received by: Date Filed:

 (Name and Title)